-Typically, the Iteration Demo (Sprint Review) is held using tele-conferencing facilities so that everyone who has an interest can attend and so people who cannot attend can use a captured recording of the tele-conference to provide feedback at a later date.
-The Iteration Demo (Sprint Review) is structured as a small set of "context setting" activities and a series of demonstrations showing the working system just completed.
+Typically, the Sprint Review is held using tele-conferencing facilities so that everyone who has an interest can attend and so people who cannot attend can use a captured recording of the tele-conference to provide feedback at a later date.
+The Sprint Review is structured as a small set of "context setting" activities and a series of demonstrations showing the working system just completed.
 These demonstrations should not be confused with a sales presentation or a training session.
 If sales or training sessions are needed, they should be arranged in a separate meeting.

-The content of a typical Iteration Demo (Sprint Review) is described in the sections below.
-This information is relevant in the typical Iteration (Sprint) where the Team wants feedback on a set a new capabilities delivered.
+The content of a typical Sprint Review is described in the sections below.
+This information is relevant in the typical sprint where the team wants feedback on a set a new capabilities delivered.
 Sometimes other information is put in place for other kinds of work.
 For example:

-- A Team doing pure maintenance work may not have anything to demonstrate to stakeholders, and thus no no feedback is required.
-The team could do an email Iteration Demo (Sprint Review) in this case. - A Team might be working on an Inception Iteration (Sprint, sometimes called "Sprint 0"), which means progress toward a "release plan" is being reported as well as being used to determine what we have learned so far and what adjustments we need to make. - A Team might be working on a final Release work, which for many means that defect arrival rates, for example, might be part of the Iteration Demo (Sprint Review).
+- A team doing pure maintenance work may not have anything to demonstrate to stakeholders, and thus no no feedback is required.
+The team could do an email Sprint Review in this case. - A team might be working on an Inception Sprint (or Sprint 0), which means progress toward a "release plan" is being reported as well as being used to determine what we have learned so far and what adjustments we need to make. - A team might be working on a final Release work, which for many means that defect arrival rates, for example, might be part of the Sprint Review.

-Irrespective of what the work is, a Iteration Demo (Sprint Review) should be held.
+Irrespective or the work is, a Sprint Review should be held.